salesforce-ux/design-system/ui/components/data-tables/flavors/fixed-header/index.markup.md

-Javascript must be used to scroll the table headers as the table body scrolls.
+JavaScript must be used to scroll the table headers as the table body scrolls.